Authentication Decision Guide

 |---|---|---|

 | Backend service / microservice | Client Credentials | Most straightforward.
-SDK auto-refreshes tokens on expiry. |
+Use clientCredentialsTokenProvider() — it caches tokens and auto-refreshes on expiry. |

 | CLI tool (interactive user) | otdfctl auth login | Opens a browser for OIDC login.
 See CLI auth docs. |